geofmureithi/apalis/README.md

 # Actix-jobs
-Efficient and reliable background processing for Rust using Actix and Redis
+Simple and reliable background processing for Rust using Actix and Redis

 ## Getting Started